Primary

 Set up in a split stance with the cable coming from the side opposite your front foot.
 As you press, resist the rotational force trying to pull you toward the cable.
 Keep your core braced and front knee stable throughout.

-Want Staggered-Stance Cable Press in your program?
+See where Staggered-Stance Cable Press fits in your weekly plan

 Set cable to chest height, stand in split stance.